Christmas Tree Permits

 - Make sure you are cutting a tree on the Mendocino National Forest and not on other federal, state or private lands.

-- Cut the tree as close as possible to the ground and leave as little of a stump as possible.
+- Cut the tree as close as possible to the ground and leave as short a stump as possible.

 - Attach the permit on the tree where it will be easily visible with the tree packed or tied on your vehicle for transport home.